matej-oliva/Diplomova_prace/Výzkum/Design thinking/The origin and evolution of Stanford University's design thinking.md

 ---
 [^Brown2008]: Brown, Tim.
 2008.
 “Design Thinking.”
 Harvard Business Review 86(6): 84–92.
-[^Brown2009]Brown, Tim.
+[^Brown2009]: Brown, Tim.
 2009.
 Change by Design: How Design Thinking Transforms Organizations and Inspires Innovation.
 New York:
 HarperCollins.
 [^article]: AUERNHAMMER, Jan a Bernard ROTH, 2021.
 The origin and evolution of Stanford University’s design thinking: From product design to design thinking in innovation management.
 Journal of Product Innovation Management [online].
 38(6), 623–644.
 ISSN 07376782.
 Dostupné z: doi:10.1111/jpim.12594